TaoStarlit/English/book/IELTS_writing.md

-idea: crimal, prison: need accumualte idea first --- the vocabulary book: 偷看下idea  discuss if it is effective !!! alternative sheme. not  else is best,
+idea: crimal, prison: need accumualte idea first --- the vocabulary book: 偷看下idea  discuss if it is effective !!! alternative scheme. not  else is best,

 # Unit 2 Problem and Solution essay 1:
 ### solution: